reshalfahsi/GIVTED-Net/README.md

 ## Testing

 We conducted the evaluation on the Raspberry Pi 4.
-However, it can be run on some other hardware.
+However, it can be run on some other hardware, too.

 ```
 python eval.py